cathyessuman/2CST-MeaslesModel/README.md

 ## Conclusion

-The results of our simulations indicate that the seasonal variation in the transmission rate significantly affects the pattern and magnitude of measles outbreaks.
-Higher values of $R_0$ lead to more frequent and intense outbreaks.
-This underscores the importance of considering seasonal effects in infectious disease modeling.
+The SEIR model with the three(3) varying mean transmission rates(β), which were different due to the different values of reproduction rates, provides a useful structure for

+the patterns and understanding the peaks of measles outbreaks in Liverpool and London from 1945 to 1967.
+Higher transmission rates during the studied periods were evident, and the model’s fit improved with the increased Beta values.
+These insights are crucial for public health because it shows that if our sample space are children, having them attend school during weathers of low humidity exposes them to the danger of contracting measles.

 ## Repository Contents